Is your club thinking of having an event?

 How many people do you want to attend the event?
 Your executive?
 Your club members? wider public?

 Possible venues?
-On campus or off campus? visit venues take photos and measurements, how accessible is the venue? ask what the venue already has (tables, chairs, sound lighting etc.) Wjho do you need to talk to about booking a venue? get some quotes!!
-For on campus venues click here!
+On campus or off campus? visit venues take photos and measurements, how accessible is the venue? ask what the venue already has (tables, chairs, sound lighting etc.) Who do you need to talk to about booking a venue? get some quotes!!
+For on-campus venues click here!

 Will there be alcohol?
-You cannot sell alchohol with out a liquor license!
+You cannot sell alcohol without a liquor license!

-If you are having an event, and alcoholic drinks are complementary (free & not included in ticket price) you do not need a liquor licence.
+If you are having an event, and alcoholic drinks are complimentary (free & not included in ticket price) you do not need a liquor licence.

 2. PREPARATION - PRE EVENT!